 |Status||Engineering / Permitting|

-The July 2014 PEA supersedes the Feasibility Study completed November 2012: Prepared in accordance with the requirements of NI 43-101 by M3 Engineering and Technology Corporation ("M3") of Tucson, Arizona with resource estimation provided by Tetra Tech WEI Inc. ("Tetra Tech") (formerly Wardrop Engineering ("Wardrop")) of Vancouver, British Columbia, and reserve estimation and mine costing by Independent Mining Consultants ("IMC") of Tucson, Arizona.
-Geotechnical, water management and water quality studies were conducted by Golder Associates ("Golder") of Burnaby, British Columbia.
-Environmental data were collected by Access Consulting Group ("Access") of Whitehorse, Yukon.
-The M3 Feasibility is for a copper-only leach operation that is no longer applicable, as the Company pursues a new development plan.
+The 2016 PEA supersedes all previous NI 43-101 Technical Reports for the Carmacks Project.
+The PEA was prepared in accordance with the requirements of NI 43-101 by JDS Energy & Mining, Inc. of Vancouver, British Columbia, with geology and mineral resource estimation by Arseneau Consulting Services Inc. of Vancouver, British Columbia, metallurgy by Dreisinger Consulting Inc. of Vancouver, British Columbia, and mining method by Independent Mining Consultants Inc. of Tucson, Arizona.
+Geotechnical, water management and water quality studies were conducted by Golder Associates Ltd. of Vancouver, British Columbia.
+Environmental data were collected by Access Consulting Group of Whitehorse, Yukon.

-Note: The technical report entitled "Preliminary Economic Assessment of Copper, Gold, and Silver Recovery" (the "July 2014 PEA") is preliminary in nature and includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves and there is no certainty that the PEA will be realized.
-Refer to the July 2014 PEA, filed on SEDAR under the Company's profile on July 14, 2014, for a discussion of the applicable qualifications and assumptions and the impact on the results of the previous studies on the Carmacks Project.
+The 2016 PEA is preliminary in nature and includes inferred mineral resources that are considered too speculative geologically to have economic considerations applied to them that would enable them to be categorized as mineral reserves and there is no certainty that the PEA will be realized.
+Refer to the 2016 PEA, filed on SEDAR under the Company's profile on November 25, 2016, for a discussion of the applicable qualifications and assumptions and the impact of the results of the previous studies on the Carmacks Project.